On this page...Updates on Otterburn Mill tenter restoration|Survey of tenter sites|Examples of associated mills and tenters|Tenter terraces|Gallery.

 Isolated tenter-post, Butterley Reservoir, Marsden

 It is probable that this solitary tenter-post was moved here.
 Nevertheless, it is an important relic.
-The spillway (overflow), near to the tenter-post required considerable works recently which caused a great deal of local opposition.
-The spillway is a magnificent structure.
+The spillway (overflow), near to the tenter-post is a magnificent structure.

 • Tenters at Petty Royd, Pig Hill, Huddersfield?